European Factors to Watch-European shares seen steady at open

 LONDON, Dec 24 (Reuters) - European shares were expected to be steady at the open on Thursday, with the region’s stock markets set to be propped up by gains on Asian and U.S. stock markets.

-Futures for Britain’s FTSE 100 and France’s CAC futures rose by between 0.1-0.2 percent, with most European markets having a half-day of trading for the Christmas holiday season.
+Futures for Britain’s FTSE 100 edged down by 0.1 percent while France’s CAC futures rose 0.1 percent, with most European markets having a half-day of trading for the Christmas holiday season.

 Asian shares climbed to 2-1/2 week highs on Thursday, heartened by gains on Wall Street and a recovery in crude oil prices in thin trading ahead of the Christmas holiday.